csiziszebasztian/edumeet-szd-docker/README.md

 This is the container, or a "dockerized" version of the [edumeet-szd](https://github.com/csiziszebasztian/edumeet-szd).

+Tested on Ubuntu 20.04 LTS, Ubuntu 24.04 LTS and Windows 11 with Docker engine.
+Containers are inaccessible on Windows 11 with Docker desktop.
+If you know a workaround for this problem you can use it.

 ## Run it in few easy steps

-1. Git clone this code to your docker machine.
+Git clone this code to your docker machine.

 ## Install docker engine & docker compose

 Installation in Debian/Ubuntu environment.
 More information in the [official site](https://www.docker.com/).

 ```bash
 # Add Docker's official GPG key: